FRCTeam7170/Robot2018/README.md

 # Robot2018
 Team 7170's Code for FRC Year 2018

-Broken down into three sections:
+Broken down into two sections:
 * robot - Robot code in Java to run on the roboRIO
-* dashboard - Dashboard code in HTML/Javascript/CSS to run on driver station laptop
+* dashboard - Dashboard code in Python(Flask)/HTML/Javascript/CSS to run on driver station laptop
-* vision - Vision recognition code in Python3 to run on coprocessor on bot (i.e. RaspberryPi)